-The best car seats are usually those that can be easily transferred from the car with baby still snuggly buckled like the BOB Rambler Travel System.
+The best car seats are usually those that can be easily transferred from the car with baby still snuggly buckled like the BOB Rambler Travel System(affiliate link).
 This will make your life much easier when baby has fallen asleep in the car and you don’t want to wake them, trust me!
 On top of that, these car seats are, often times, available with a stroller that you can easily snap the car seat into.
 If you’re going to splurge, now is the time.
 The car seat and stroller are going to get a ton of use so don’t skimp!

 Should-Do’s Before Baby Comes